rust-lang/nomicon/src/exotic-sizes.md

 We recommend against modelling C's `void*` type with `*const Void`.
-A lot of people started doing that but quickly ran into trouble because people want to convert raw pointers to references when doing FFI, and making an `&Void` is Undefined Behaviour. `*const ()` (or equivalent) works just as well, and can be made into a reference without any safety problems.
-The only downside of modeling `void*` with `*const ()` is that attempts to read or write values will silently succeed (doing nothing), instead of producing a compiler error.
+A lot of people started doing that but quickly ran into trouble because Rust doesn't really have any safety guards against trying to instantiate empty types with unsafe code, and if you do it, it's Undefined Behaviour.
+This was especially problematic because developers had a habit of converting raw pointers to references and `&Void` is *also* Undefined Behaviour to construct.

+`*const ()` (or equivalent) works reasonably well for `void*`, and can be made into a reference without any safety problems.
+It still doesn't prevent you from trying to read or write values, but at least it compiles to a no-op instead of UB.